Malty44/EXP_Project2/README.md

 2. The main file which runs and organizes everything is the app.js file found outside src at `EXP_PROJECT2>app.js`.
 In here you can find the database integration and a basic setup for routers and the server.

-3. All the necessary packets and commands have been setup already in the package.json file. <h4> To run the site you must use `npm run dev` </h4>
+3. All the necessary packets and commands have been setup already in the package.json file. <h4> To run the site you must use `npm run dev`. </h4>

+4. If you want to add more questions, you can find the whole question section in `EXP_PROJECT2>src>routes>router.js` at the router for the `/exp` page.

+5. Both `style.css` and `form.css` work together to bring the page to life, so if you decide to add more pages, include the css files found at `EXP_PROJECT2>src>styles`.

+## IMPORTANT NOTE:

+<h3> This git repo is public so if you want to use this code for your own personal projects, please fork and don't commit to the main branch.
+Thank you in advance! </h3>

+<h3> Everything has been set up to work by just deploying the website and running the python script manually when enough data has been collected.
+At the moment of the last commit everything is working, thus if anything breaks it is due to some modification you have implemented.</h3>